No, not at all. But cotton is a good place to start for if no other reason, it has been tried and accepted by many.

 Cotton poplin is that which is light and stretches only in one direction.
 Gary talks about this in his YouTube instruction video so no point going over it again.

-I have only just started trialing this material on the Anna sloop and first impressions are that it should serve very well.
+My sloop Maxine has had a couple of sial sets made from this and it works as well as cotton, .
 The main difference is, and it may not matter, it doesn’t stretch slightly like cotton poplin.

 Another material found on a lot of modern rc kit sailboats is Mylar.
 This is a plastic sheet used in things like plans etc, but also available in three different thicknesses. it not sewn but stuck together using double-sided filament tape.